achyutha11/reasoning_with_saes/README.md

-# Reasoning with SAEs
+# Steering Faithfulness [WiP]
-Repository containing code for a project investigating reasoning and faithfulness using SAEs.
+Repository containing code for a project investigating faithfulness using a steering-based approach.